Nov, 01, 2008

 metaphoric and associative approaches to art that have long aimed at

-weaving the rich and resonant relationship among the senses together.
+weaving the rich and resonant relationship among the senses together.e.g., an opera or a

 synesthetes are qualitatively different from the type of cross-modal